Florida Medical Malpractice Lawyers

 Hospitals have important responsibilities in caring for vulnerable patients.

 When they fall short, innocent patients pay the price.
 For example:

 - Has your loved one developed bed sores during a hospital stay?
 Perhaps the nursing staff neglected to reposition them every two hours, leading to painful pressure sores that can become infected.
 Perhaps they failed to promptly change soiled sheets or didn’t provide a specialty mattress for alleviating sores.

 - Has an elderly family member suffered a catastrophic fall at a hospital?
 Perhaps the nursing staff failed to implement appropriate fall precautions — or to adequately supervise your loved one.

 - Has your loved one suffered brain death or other permanent harm because hospital nurses ignored their vital signs?

 If you suspect that medical malpractice may have contributed to a loved one’s injury or death, contact the Miami-based law firm of Ford, Dean & Rotundo, P.A.
-For 40-plus years, our skilled, compassionate lawyers have aggressively advocated for the rights of hospital patients as well as residents of nursing homes and assisted living facilities.
-Whenever a health care provider has been clumsy, careless or reckless, we are right alongside you — in negotiations or in court — to hold the negligent parties accountable.
+For 40+ years, our skilled, compassionate medical malpractice lawyers in Florida have aggressively advocated for the rights of hospital patients as well as residents of nursing homes and assisted living facilities.
+Whenever a health care provider has been clumsy, careless, or reckless, we are right alongside you — in negotiations or in court — to hold the negligent parties accountable.